By Theresa Harding (Updated 6/10/19)

 By that, I mean take her back to the restaurant you two first laid eyes on each other for a Mother’s Day brunch or maybe the town where you proposed.
 If you aren’t in the husband or boyfriend category, another great gift for Mom is to go somewhere she used to take you when you were younger.
 Remember, it doesn’t have to be fancy.
 Just somewhere familiar that’ll put a smile on her face.

 The toast might’ve been a little on the darker side, and the eggs might’ve been cooked a little too long, but in my eyes, my meal beat any Mother’s Day brunch without a doubt!
-She always ate it too. (well, I stood there until she finished all of it.)
-But it was the thought that count, right?
+She always ate it too. (well, I stood there until she finished all of it.), but it was the thought that counts, right?

 Mother’s Day doesn’t have to be expensive… actually, let me rephrase that: A happy Mother’s Day doesn’t have to be CRAZY expensive!
 Maybe you already have a pricey Mother’s day gift in mind for your one and only.

 To help save money and balance out your spending, what better way to start Mother’s Day than a delicious breakfast in bed recipe?
 It’s pretty light on the wallet too.
-Here is a link to some delicious breakfast in bed recipes:
+Here is a link to some vegan breakfast recipes some delicious breakfast in bed recipes.
+If your Mother prefers meat, you can always throw in her favorite breakfast meat.

 Who says a Mother’s Day gift has to be monetary?